tscnlab/LabHandbook/documentation/src/sops/light_measurement_devices/HowTo_ColorimeterWP690.md

 # Standard Operating Procedure for Westboro Photonics imaging colorimeter WP690

+This SOP provides an overview over project specific measurements with the device Jeti Spectoradiometer 1511 for the project ReWoCap.
+General handling of the device is decribed in another SOP.

 | Device       | Westboro Photonics, WP690                                              |
 |--------------|-----------------------------------------------------------|
 | Objective    | Describe the measurements with WP690             |